Cash First approaches in Glasgow

 - Facilitate training and/or materials for frontline staff and volunteers in community food organisations.

-The Fair Food for All Partnership group was formed in May 2024 by bringing two existing groups together: the Fair Food for All sub-group of Glasgow Food Policy Partnership and the Glasgow Food Poverty Pathfinder Partnership as they have overlapping priorities in line with the themes of the Glasgow City Food Plan.
-This partnership has members from across the public and third sector of Glasgow and functions as a steering group for the Cash First project in Glasgow to provide support and guidance to the Cash First coordinator who started in April 2024.
+The Fair Food for All Partnership group was formed in May 2024 by bringing two existing groups together: the Fair Food for All sub-group of the Glasgow Food Policy Partnership and the Glasgow Food Poverty Pathfinder Partnership as they have overlapping priorities in line with the themes of the Glasgow City Food Plan.
+This partnership has members from across the public and third sector of Glasgow and functions as a steering group for the Cash First project in Glasgow to provide support and guidance to the cash first coordinator who started in April 2024.

 Project outputs